“How’d you like to learn about a way to keep your kids engaged while they’re reviewing math skills?”

 3 Reasons Why You Should Be Doing Math Centers

 Reason #1: Math Centers Differentiate Experiences for Kids

 Every time I ask teachers what’s their biggest math struggle, the number one response is “how to meet the needs of all my students”.

 Does this sound familiar?
 I know it’s something I constantly had on my mind.

 In my early teaching career, I was told “Differentiate.
 Differentiate.
-Differentiate.”
-But nobody told me exactly how to do it.
+Differentiate”.
+Here’s the thing.
+Nobody told me exactly how to do it.

 Differentiation is a very broad term and can be overwhelming.
-So let me break it down a little bit.
+Let me break it down a little bit.

 There are three major buckets of differentiation: product, process and content.